Moist Buttermilk Chocolate Cake Recipe

 Cubes of butter in a saucepan

 Start by adding the butter to the saucepan.
 Keep the heat on medium.
+I cube the butter because it melts faster.

 Don’t skimp here and use margarine.
-Be sure to use the real butter because it will add so much more flavor to your cake
+Be sure to use the real butter because it will add so much more flavor to your cake.

 Butter and unsweetened cocoa in a saucepan